jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/JavaScript cheat sheet.md

 ```

 - define a reusable object type
-    - can also be done in a standalone comment (not attached to a function)
+    - can be done in a function doc comment, or a standalone comment

 ```js
 /**